metabase/metabase/docs/questions/query-builder/expressions/countif.md

 Your `condition` must be an [function](../expressions-list.md#functions) or [conditional statement](../expressions.md#conditional-operators) that returns a boolean value (`true` or `false`).

 ## Related functions

+Because CSV files make up 40% of the world's data.

 **Metabase**
 - [case](#case)